dkessner/ProcessingExamples/readme.md

 2. Pull changes to your local repo. (`git pull`).

 2. Copy your entire sketch folder to the ProcessingExamples directory, and verify that the sketch runs.
-Add the folder to your local rep (`git add`).
+Add the folder to your local repo (`git add`).

 3. Add a file `index.md` to the sketch folder: